codatio/codat-docs/docs/sync-for-expenses/sync-process/updating-expenses.md

 ---
-title: "Updating Expenses"
+title: "Updating expenses"
 description: "Ensure your expense metadata is correct across your expense management platform and your booking keeping records"
 ---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

 Once you have synced an expense transaction to your accounting platform, you can make alterations to a single transaction's metadata.
-The change will be reflected across your expense management or corporate card platform and your accounting software/ERP.
+The change will be reflected across your expense management or corporate card platform and your accounting software or ERP.

-This saves your SMB customers’ time and helps reduce errors, because they won’t need to make changes to their expense management platform and their accounting package separately.
+This saves your SMB customers’ time and helps reduce errors because they won’t need to make changes to their expense management platform and their accounting package separately.

-Use our [update expense-transactions](https://docs.codat.io/sync-for-expenses-api#/operations/update-expense-dataset) endpoint to edit the following expense transaction metadata:
+Use our [Update expense transactions](https://docs.codat.io/sync-for-expenses-api#/operations/update-expense-dataset) endpoint to edit the following expense transaction metadata:
 - Net expense amount
 - Tax amount of the spend
 - Tax rate reference associated with the spend